Geoffrey Hinton: Education

-Career and research
+Career

 After his PhD, Hinton initially worked at the University of Sussex and at the MRC Applied Psychology Unit.
-After having difficulty getting funding in Britain, he worked in the US at the University of California, San Diego and Carnegie Mellon University.
+After having difficulty getting funding in Britain, he worked in the US at the University of California, San Diego, and Carnegie Mellon University.
 He was the founding director of the Gatsby Charitable Foundation Computational Neuroscience Unit at University College London.
-He is currently University Professor Emeritus in the Department of Computer Science at the University of Toronto, where he has been affiliated since 1987.
+He is currently University Professor Emeritus in the Department of Computer Science at the University of Toronto, where he has been affiliated since 1987, except for his time at University College London from 1998 to 2001.

 Upon arrival in Canada, Geoffrey Hinton was appointed at the Canadian Institute for Advanced Research (CIFAR) in 1987 as a Fellow in CIFAR's first research program, Artificial Intelligence, Robotics & Society.
 In 2004, Hinton and collaborators successfully proposed the launch of a new program at CIFAR, "Neural Computation and Adaptive Perception" (NCAP), which today is named "Learning in Machines & Brains".
 Hinton would go on to lead NCAP for ten years.
 Among the members of the program are Yoshua Bengio and Yann LeCun, with whom Hinton would go on to win the ACM A.M.
 Turing Award in 2018.
 All three Turing winners continue to be members of the CIFAR Learning in Machines & Brains program.

 Hinton taught a free online course on Neural Networks on the education platform Coursera in 2012.
-He co-founded DNNresearch Inc. in 2012 with his two graduate students Alex Krizhevsky and Ilya Sutskever at the University of Toronto’s department of computer science.
+He co-founded DNNresearch Inc. in 2012 with his two graduate students, Alex Krizhevsky and Ilya Sutskever, at the University of Toronto's department of computer science.
 In March 2013, Google acquired DNNresearch Inc. for $44 million, and Hinton planned to "divide his time between his university research and his work at Google".